scionproto/scion/doc/dev/design/NAT-address-discovery.rst

 We want to propose a solution that allows SCION endhosts (and endhost libraries) to discover and use the address that is visible to the first hop border router as the source host address in outbound packets.
-The most elegant and most reliable solution appears to be to have the client (the sending endhost) detect its NATed IP/port by querying the border router for its publicly visible address.
+The most elegant and most reliable solution appears to be to have the border router itself detect the NATed IP/port and report it to the client (to the sending endhost).

 Background
 ==========